Nexmo/station/_documentation/en/messages/code-snippets/whatsapp/send-text.md

 # Send a Text Message

 In this code snippet you will see how to send a WhatsApp message using the Messages API.
+For WhatsApp the maximum text size is 4096 characters, including Unicode.

 For a step-by-step guide to this topic, you can read our tutorial [Sending WhatsApp messages with the Messages API](/tutorials/sending-whatsapp-messages-with-messages-api).